-Listening to what made the person gravitate towards the book in the first, listening while withholding judgment, listening as if I don't know all the answers.
+Listening to what made the person gravitate towards the book in the first place, listening while withholding judgment, listening as if I don't know all the answers.

 How fortunate we rubes are to have Koziol willing to debase his all-knowing self to help us see the light.

 And let's also look at the most obvious fallout: this guy has just driven more customers away from bookstores and toward Amazon.
 In fact, you know what I did after reading his diatribe against a book I hadn't previously heard of?
 I went to Amazon and bought it.
 Vance should pay Koziol commissions.
 In fact, the article may have something to do with this:

 And just a friendly reminder that Hillbilly Elegy isn't a work of fiction.
 Vance lived it.
 Koziol apparently would like to see him silenced.
 How tolerant and open-minded of him.
 I don't know how he finds to time to work in a bookstore, seeing how busy he is being such a saint.

 Of course, this being the internet, the responses were the best part.